Building a community dedicated to education excellence.

 Non-WWAMI Applicants: Apart from applicants having the academic qualifications, successful applicants from outside the WWAMI region who come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a commitment to serving underserved populations will be considered.

 Take the Medical College Admission Test (MCAT) exam no later than September 30 of the year prior to possible matriculation.
-Due to the COVID-19 pandemic, the MCAT exam will be optional for the remainder of 2020 for those who have not yet taken the exam.
-This will only be for the Fall 2021 application cycle.
+Due to the COVID-19 pandemic, the MCAT exam will be optional for the Fall 2022 application cycle for those who have not yet taken the exam.
+This will only be for the Fall 2022 application cycle.

 Read and be aware of the Application and Acceptance Protocols for Applicants on the Association of American Medical Colleges (AAMC) website.

 There is an optional section on the Secondary Application to apply to the TRUST program.
-CUSP has been suspended for 2020.
-If you are interested in also applying to TRUST, all application materials are due to the Admissions Office by December 1, 2020 at 11:59pm PT.
+CUSP has been suspended.
+If you are interested in also applying to TRUST, all application materials are due to the Admissions Office by December 1, 2021 at 11:59pm PT.

 Please Note: Medical Scientist Training Program (M.D./Ph.D.) applicants will need to initiate the preliminary application on the MSTP website.
 Applicants applying to BOTH the M.D./Ph.D. and the M.D.-only program will need to submit two applications (one to each program).
 Check with the MSTP office for its application deadlines.